Chia Seeds and the Holy Spirit

 "It's still rumbly, but I'm okay," Julie calmly responds.

 She's more than okay.
 She's my awesome little sister who has turned out to be a kind-hearted, compassionate warrior who's weathered every seemingly insurmountable storm in her life with incredible grace (and God knows she's experienced some pretty intense storms).
-As we walk hand in hand taking in the transformation of architecture happening in my neighborhood, I silently thank God for her.
+As we walk hand in hand, taking in the architectural transformation in my neighborhood, I silently thank God for her.
 She is my best friend, my familial soulmate, and my confidant whom I learn from on a regular basis.

 I'm slightly confused by the red dress hanging alongside the life-size St. Jude.
-I'm comfortable with the juxtaposition of Día de Muertos decorations and what appear to be Hindu and Buddhist spiritual objects.
+I'm comfortable with the juxtaposition of Día de Muertos decorations aside Hindu and Buddhist spiritual objects.
 I like this combination, being somewhat of a Buddhist-Catholic myself, but the red dress draped over the right shoulder of St. Jude continues to confound me.

-I'm distracted from the oddity of the red dress when Mom walks up to me and whispers that some random woman has just handed her a Benedictine bracelet, telling Mom that something told her to give it to her.
+I'm distracted by the oddity of the red dress when Mom walks up to me and whispers that a random woman just handed her a Benedictine bracelet, saying something told her to give it to Mom.
 I take it and study it.
 It's still in its original packaging.

 Wondering, I ask Mom, "Did she just grab it off the shelf?
 Did she pay for it?"